WonopolyCS246/Wonopoly/README.md

 All of these things were only possible because our code that High Cohesion and Low Coupling.

+## What lessons did this project teach you about developing software in teams?
+If you worked alone, what lessons did you learn about writing large programs?

+There are pros and cons of working in a group
+### Pros
+You get to learn a lot from your peers, not only about programming concepts but also

 ## coupleing and col

 [URL602]:https://lists.gnu.org/archive/html/bug-ncurses/2017-03/msg00011.html